 This Irish bookie could be a good first choice for many people as it is an excellent all rounder, but it does stand out in a few specific areas.

-Anyone who bets on horse racing more than other sports will find a lot to like here, both in terms of racing availability and betting lines, but also thanks to strong prices and a multitude of offers and promotions that build on them.
+Anyone who bets on horse racing more than other sports will find a lot to like here, both in terms of racing availability and betting lines, but also thanks to strong prices, additional features, and a multitude of offers and promotions that build on them.

 That goes for football too really, as the promotions and market depth are excellent.
 It probably wouldn’t be my top pick for the footy, but as part of a portfolio it would definitely rank.